Axway/amplify-central/content/en/docs/manage_marketplace/manage_subscribers_subscriptions.md

 Deleting a subscription is irrevocable.
 Once the subscription is deleted from the system, Business Insights and Consumer Insights screens will cease to show that subscription.
 {{< /alert >}}

-1. As a catalog manager or a subscription approver of a product, navigate to *Amplify Central > Marketplace > Subscriptions* to view all subscriptions belonging to a product owned by your team.
+1. As a Catalog Manager or a subscription approver of a product, navigate to *Amplify Central > Marketplace > Subscriptions* to view all subscriptions belonging to a product owned by your team.
 2. Filter the subscription list by subscription status (Pending / Approved / Rejected) and/or team.
 Each subscription displays its name, the associated product, the organization and team that own the subscription, the approval status and the subscription state.
 3. Click **Delete** from the ellipsis menu to trigger the subscription deletion.
 4. Confirm your choice and validate it.